33 Things I've Never Told You (or, How to Re-Introduce Yourself and Kick Your Watered-Down Self in the Ass)

-That’s me, riding my dog in the photo over there.
+That’s me, riding my dog in the photo up there.
 I do shit like that sometimes.
 Maybe you didn’t know that, so let me explain.

 For the past 16 months that I’ve been blogging here, I have to tell you I’ve never been fully satisfied with the “voice” I’ve created for myself.
 By that, I mean the personality I’ve conveyed through my words.